-Along with Ferrell, the film co-stars James Caan, a blonde Zooey Deschanel, Mary Steenburgen, Bob Newhart, Peter Dinklage, Ed Asner (as a spot-on Santa), and Faizon Love in all his deadpan glory.
-Even though the North Pole scenes and all the interiors were shot in Vancouver, Canada, the production began its shooting schedule in NYC in December of 2002, filming on the streets of Manhattan.
+Along with Ferrell, the film co-stars James Caan, a blonde Zooey Deschanel, Mary Steenburgen, Bob Newhart, Peter Dinklage, Ed Asner (as a spot-on Santa), and Faizon Love (in all his deadpan glory).
+Even though the North Pole scenes and most of the interiors were shot in Vancouver, Canada, the production began its shooting schedule in December of 2002 filming on the streets of NYC.

 I generally don’t focus this “NYC in Film” project on anything made past the 1990s, but I do think this is a title worth exploring.
 Even though there isn’t anything necessarily special about these filming locations, there have been a few notable changes to the city since this movie was made, and it cannot be denied that Elf holds an appreciable place in the annals of Christmas classics.
 But the main reason I decided to do a post on Elf’s filming locations is because there were a couple interesting puzzles that needed to be solved, along with a couple glaring errors being circulated in the web-o-sphere that needed to be corrected.